 The key thing to bear in mind is this: you can only state fact, not projections.
 If you wish to state the dates of when you passed your exams, that's absolutely fine.
 What you cannot do is to post a date where you 'expect' to pass a certain level or obtain your charter.
 Dates in the past are fine, dates in the future are not allowed.

 What about LinkedIn, an increasingly important careers channel?
+(BTW, remember to connect with Christine if you're on LinkedIn!)
 The steps below show you how to update your LinkedIn profile, courtesy of Stuart Mader of the CFA Institute:

 These guidelines are designed to help you properly display your status as a CFA Program candidate, in accordance with Standard VII(B) of the CFA Institute Code of Ethics and Standards of Professional Conduct.
 Because the Experience section of a LinkedIn profile is intended to display your employment experience, listing your CFA Institute membership or candidacy in this section can create the impression that you are an employee of CFA Institute, which could be considered a violation of Standard VII(B).